 When it comes to flower meaning, different colors are often associated with different significance.
 For instance, white may stand for innocence and purity, while purple may stand for royalty, grace, and elegance.
-Pink is often associated with maternal love and femininity, orange with joy and enthusiasm, while yellow often stands for happiness, luck and success.
+Pink is often associated with maternal love and femininity, orange with joy and enthusiasm, and yellow often stands for happiness, luck, and success.

 Several Native American tribes assign special meaning to the coneflower.
 To the Ute, the flowers are associated with elk; it’s thought that elk seek out the “elkroot” when they need medicine.
 Some tribes also used coneflower in spiritual rituals.

-Today, the coneflower is one of two “official wildflowers” in the state of Tennessee.
-While it’s deer and drought resistant, it attracts pollinators such as bees and butterflies.
+Today, the coneflower is one of two “official wildflowers” in Tennessee.
+While it’s deer and drought-resistant, it attracts pollinators such as bees and butterflies.
 Birds like goldfinches love to feed on the coneflower’s seeds.